 - Check your temperature: too cold of an oven, and your potatoes won’t get that golden, crispy exterior.
 Too hot an oven, and you risk burning your potatoes.

 Store leftover Mini Potatoes in an airtight container for up to 5 days in the fridge, or freeze them for up to 6 months.
 To rewarm, your best option is either in the oven or air fryer.

 Preheat your oven to 400 degrees F. Place potatoes on a baking sheet lined with foil in a single layer.
 Cover potatoes with another layer of foil, then bake for 10-15 minutes.
 Remove the top layer of foil and bake for a further 5 minutes.

-To reheat frozen potatoes, preheat the oven to 400 degrees F. Line a baking sheet with foil and spread frozen potatoes in a single layer, then cover with more foil.
-Bake for 20 minutes, remove the top foil, and continue cooking for 5 minutes more.
-By not thawing the potatoes and instead putting them directly from the freezer into the oven, you are much less likely to end up with mushy leftovers.
-Plus, it takes no pre-planning or added thaw time!
+To reheat frozen potatoes, preheat the oven to 400 degrees F. Line a baking sheet with foil, spread frozen potatoes in a single layer, and then cover with more foil.
+Bake for 20 minutes, remove the top foil and continue cooking for 5 minutes more.
+By not thawing the potatoes and instead of putting them directly from the freezer into the oven, you are much less likely to end up with mushy leftovers.

 Reheating roasted potatoes in an air fryer: